Wild Marjoram

 Brief description

-Sweetly scented wild marjoram has upright tufted square red stems, oval leaves and clusters of delicate deep pink flowers.
-The flowers can be white with green bracts or pink with deep maroon bracts, adding greatly to the beauty this plant.
+Sweetly scented wild marjoram has red upright square stems, oval leaves and clusters of delicate deep pink flowers.
+The flowers can be white with green bracts or pink with deep maroon bracts, adding greatly to the beauty of this plant.
 The generic name Origanum means “joy of the mountain”

 Noteworthy characteristics